 1. Simulation studies

-For all 2.5kb bins on the genome, remove those intersect with gap regions and black list.
+For all 2.5kb bins on the genome, remove those intersecting gap regions and black list regions.
 For the remaining 1,139,452 bins, count the variants.

-Use negative binomial regression to build mutation model NB(μi,σi) for the ith bin by correcting replication timing, GC content, and chromatin status.
+Use negative binomial regression to build the mutation model NB(μi,σi) for the ith bin by correcting replication timing, GC content, and chromatin status.

 Simulate the variant counts in 1,139,452 bins using local NB(μi,σi)